 When the message "Start up the phone app." appears on the camera's monitor screen, it means that the smartphone has established a wireless connection with the camera.

-- To break the wireless connection, press [MENU]. - What you need to do to establish a wireless LAN connection depends on the type of smartphone you are using.
+What you need to do to establish a wireless LAN connection depends on the type of smartphone you are using.
 For details about how to establish a wireless LAN connection see the user documentation that comes with your smartphone.